-- 2. Restricted Fund Balance amounts that can be spent only for specific purposes because of enabling legislation, or externally imposed conditions by grantors, creditors, or citizens. - 3.
-Committed Fund Balance amounts that can be used only for the specific purposes determined by a formal action of the Board (the District's highest level of decision-making authority). - 4.
-Assigned Fund Balance amounts that are intended to be used by the District for specific purposes but do not meet the criteria to be classified as restricted or committed. - 5.
-Unassigned Fund Balance all amounts not included in other spendable classifications.
+- 1. Nonspendable Fund Balance amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact. - 2.
+Restricted Fund Balance amounts that can be spent only for the specific purposes due to enabling legislation, State or Federal laws, or externally imposed by grantors, creditors, or citizens. - 3.
+Committed Fund Balance amounts that can be used only for the specific purposes determined by a formal action of the Board of Commissioners (the District's highest level of decision-making authority). - 4.
+Assigned Fund Balance amounts intended to be used by the District for specific purposes but do not meet the criteria to be classified as restricted or committed. - 5.
+Unassigned Fund Balance all amounts not included in other spendable categories.